Reliable Cellular Automata with Self-Organization: More restrictions on media

-\begin{example} The first example will show how a $\PCA$ fits into this framework.
-Let us be given a probabilistic cellular automaton $\PCA(\bP,B,T)$.
-For each state vector $\br\in \SS^{3}$ and state $s$, let us form type $\ag(s,\br)$.
-This condition type says that the transition rules are obeyed at times of the form $nT$.
-Then for cell $x$, time $t$ of the form $nT$ with $n>0$, let
+The following example will show how a discrete-time probabilistic cellular automaton ($\PCA$) fits into this framework.

+\begin{example} \begin{sloppypar} Let us be given a probabilistic cellular automaton $\PCA(\bP,\B ,\T )$.
+For each state vector $\br\in \states^{3}$ and state $s$, let us form type $\alpha(s,\br)$.
+The condition of this type will say that the transition rules are obeyed at times of the form $n\T $.
+Namely for cell $x$, time $t$ of the form $n\T $ with $n>0$, let \end{sloppypar}